whitehat-1/RockPaperScissors/README.md

 # RockPaperScissors

-A game of Rock Paper Scissors with the user and computer
+A game of Rock Paper Scissors with the user vs the computer.

+CLI version